 - Choose another, artist-grade, paint

-If you need more understanding of the opacity/transparency and an explanation about 7 ways to make the paint more open, check this post.
+If you need more understanding of the opacity/transparency and an explanation of 7 ways to make the paint more open, check this post.

 45 – How to make the paint dry faster